Trustees and governors at Talbot House

 Is there a uniform in the school?

 No, we ask that our young people come into school feeling comfortable and ready to enjoy their day.
-We don't want to encourage barriers to learning in any way.
+We don't want to encourage barriers to learning in any way although each of our children receive a complimentary hoodie and t-shirt, if they want to wear them.
+It brings a sense of belonging.

-Why is Talbot House different to a mainstream school?
+Why is Talbot House school different to a mainstream school?

-We tailor our learning for individuals, we look for the key for each person.
-We don't have a uniform, our teachers are all on first name terms, our lessons are shorter and we have a wide activity program to encourage social development and life skills.
+We tailor the learning according to the individual, looking for the key in each person.
+We don't have a uniform, our teachers are all on first name terms with the children, the relationship is what counts for us, our lessons are shorter and we have a wide social enrichment curriculum to encourage development and life skills.

 How can I become a Trustee?